KasparEtter/ef1p/pages/email/email.md

 If you reply to or forward the following message with "No, I don't." in Thunderbird, the recipient will see "Yes, I do." instead.
-If you have already disabled the composition of messages in HTML, you have to press "Shift" when you click on the "Reply" or "Forward" button.
+If you have already disabled the composition of messages in HTML, you have to press "Shift" when you click on the "Reply" or the "Forward" button.
 For this particular attack to work, the message has to be composed in the "Paragraph" style.

 <figure markdown="block">